0x20F/listen-wise/README.md

 ## Why?
 Because sometimes you just want to listen to the audiobook/podcast/youtube video without also rushing to take notes.
 This allows you to quickly mark the passages that you deemed important and continue listening.

 Knowing well that you'll come back and review your saved notes later.
+The Ai won't be perfect.

 Oh and also we want all this magic to happen without us needing an internet connection (unless you use notion, readwise, or other things).
 Transcription to a local file works without internet.
 <br/>